 No. After you have received a Nutrition Bachelor's degree and a Verification Statement from the DPD Program Director stating that you have completed the requirements of a dietetics education program accredited by the ACEND, you must complete a DI that has been accredited by ACEND.
 Once the academic and DI components have been completed, the CDR grants individuals' permission to complete the CDR registration examination for dietitians.
+Starting in 2024, attainment of a Masters degree will be required before CDR will grant an individual permission to complete the CDR registration examination for dietitians.
 Those who volunteer to complete the registration examination and pass are regarded dietetic experts and are entitled to use the credential Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN).
 How can students prepare their credentials to be competitive for a DI?
 Although a student has no guarantee of receiving a DI, there are several areas that one can work on throughout the undergraduate years to be more competitive for an appointment.
 Some students may have to reapply for a DI before receiving an appointment.
 The following credentials were found to help make students competitive for application: